Platinum Price | Current and Forecast

 Plans Starting at $299 USD /year

-See monthly Platinum prices in 5 locations: United States, Europe.
-Also check Platinum price history since 2007 and forecasts.
-The chart below is a sample of Intratec Primary Commodity Prices - subscribe now and gain access to current prices of 237 commodities, including Platinum.
+The chart below is a sample of Intratec Primary Commodity Prices.
+Subscribe and access now current prices of 225 commodities, including Platinum.

 Data Legend.
-The Platinum price chart shows the prices in USA Dollar per troy Ounce (USD/t oz) in 2 locations, as follows:
+The chart above shows Platinum price assessments in USA Dollar per troy Ounce (USD/t oz), as follows:

 Intratec Primary Commodity Prices